jagenjo/litescene.js/guides/README.md

 # Guide to develop for LiteScene (WebGLStudio engine) #
 This guide intends to help people understand the engine so they can take full advantage of it from the WebGLStudio platform.

-The most important thing to understand is that the engine is separated in several layers, every one of them is independent, so to better understand everything about LiteScene please first go to [LiteGL.js](https://github.com/jagenjo/litegl.js) which is the low-level layer in charge of accesing WebGL, and the one LiteScene uses to simplify the GPU calls.
+The most important thing to understand is that the LiteScene engine is separated in several layers, depending on what you want to do you may not need to understand every one of them, but if you plan to develop full 3D applications, maybe you should check [LiteGL.js](https://github.com/jagenjo/litegl.js) which is the low-level layer used by LiteScene to access the GPU.

 ## Guides ##